IMMIGRATION ATTORNEYS – GREEN CARDS

 If you or a loved one need the services of an experienced and caring immigration attorney to help you with your adjustment of status, please contact us at 602-989-5000.

-Here are some quick frequently asked questions.
+Here are some quick frequently asked questions about AOS immigration.
 For qualifications scroll below.

 The first step in the adjustment of status process is your family member files an I-130 for you.
 The reason for this is that immigration must verify that your family member qualifies to petition for you.

 After approval, YOU file the adjustment of status application.

 You can adjust from your home country, however this is a different process that requires different paperwork.
 This process is called consular process.
 If you have previously traveled to the United States without obtaining a visa or entered without inspection you may be required to file a waiver.

 For adjustment of status within the United States, the short answer is yes.
 To be eligible for adjustment of status your entry must have been lawful.
 There are exceptions and waivers which you can read below.

 The process can take anywhere from six months to a year.
 It varies due to government processing.

 Usually you will give your fingerprints three months after you submit the initial application.

 The interview is usually 6 to 9 months after submitting initial application.

 No, you should remain in the United States while your application is pending.

 Yes.
 After you are approved in the interview, you normally get your “Green Card” in 30 days.

 Yes, as long as they qualify.
 We recommend that you get into contact with us so we can explain the process.
 This area of law can get complicated.